bcgov/bcstats_ohcs_craigslist/README.md

 # bcstats ohcs craigslist
 Custom parser written for web-scraped craigslist data provided to BC Stats, by Harmari Inc.

+* Use HPC techniques to wrangle a large, irregular housing-market dataset on an ordinary laptop, in a finite amount of time

 ## License

 Copyright 2020 Province of British Columbia